jgennari/ScoreKeepr/README.md

 * Reduction in cost - Using modules and backpacks helped reduce the complexity in design, however you pay for that service.
 In future revisions there would be a single PCB utilizing discrete components.
 * Mounting - The 3D printed case was the most simple case I could design to hold all the parts securely.
 There was very little thought to how it would be actually utilized.
 A redesign should include a mounting solution.
 * Bootloader - The current implementation keeps the USB bootloader on the Trinket.
 However there is about a 3 second delay on boot while it checks for the presence of a USB device.
 This should be eliminated by burning the code directly to the MCU.
+* Channels - Currently any unit listening on the 915mhz frequency with the correct encryption key can participate in the game.
+Ideally there would be different channels available for different games.
+* Radio - The radio works okay with a wire antenna up to about 50 feet.
+Any longer and you'd need a different antenna.
+Also, after I completed the project I found the ESP-Now which utilizes 2.4ghz wifi signal with no router.
+It would be way cheaper to use a ESP8266 module in this mode.

 ## Lessons Learned